Might Quality Ratings Influence Web Page Rankings?

 - Identifying quality sites without having a human view the site first

-This patent was originally filed in 2008, and the use of quality signals sound similar to what Google has shared with us regarding the Panda Update.
+This patent was originally filed in 2008, and the use of quality ratings signals sounds similar to what Google has shared with us regarding the Panda Update.
 It’s more of a search quality “improvement” than a web spam penalty.

 The patent uses blogs as a type of site that it can be applied to within its claims and description section.
 One of the inventors, Christopher C. Pennock was a Senior Software Engineer on Google Blog Search, according to an early 2009 SMX Session with him which discusses ranking signals in Blog Search.

-One aspect of this ranking approach is to have human raters rate the quality of pages of a site (all pages), scoring each on a scale of 1 to 5, with 1 being low and 5 being high quality, and aggregating those together for the site as a whole.
-Those ratings are augmented with factors from the web site such as:
+One aspect of this quality ratings approach is to have human raters rate the quality of pages of a site (all pages), scoring each on a scale of 1 to 5, with 1 being low and 5 being high quality, and aggregating those together for the site as a whole.
+Those quality ratings are augmented with factors from the web site such as:

 - Originality of the arguments or information on the site